machine2learn/galaina/README.md

 # Galaina
+Galaina is a platform to read data, find probabilistic causal associations, and generate a diagram that shows the causal relationships among the data variables or factors (i.e. group of variables expressing the same hypothetical constructs).

 ## Description
-Within the course of the EU project Aggressotype, Machine2Learn BV developed a platform called Galaina to extract causal relationships from biological and medical databases that are in tabular format.
-Using the causal relationships from Galaina, we show that it is possible to derive subtypes, i.e., meaningful grouping of variables (here also called features) present in those databases.
-Galaina is a platform to read data, find causal associations, and generate a diagram that shows the causal relationships between features and subtypes.
+Within the course of the EU project Aggressotype, Machine2Learn BV developed a platform called Galaina to extract probabilistic causal relationships from biological and medical databases that are in tabular format.
+Using the causal relationships extracted by Galaina, we could identify the variable subtypes, i.e., meaningful grouping of variables (here also called features) present in those databases.

 ## Installation